apoorvkk/fit3077-assignment/README.md

 - Copied and added an example application from the Internet to the git repository which was not needed and removed.

 **Note:** <br>
 I (Apoorv Kansal) completed the whole project on my own due to the other assignment partner not putting in enough effort and initiative.
-The whole process was very stresful where I stayed up numerous nights to finish the whole project myself.
+The whole process was very stressful where I stayed up numerous nights to finish the whole project myself.